wgyt/turbowarp-api/README.md

 <a name="UserSession.create"></a>
 ### static create(username, password, callback)

-Creates a new Scratch session by signing in with the given username and password.
+Creates a new turbowarp session by signing in with the given username and password.

-* `username` - The Scratch account username (not case sensitive).
+* `username` - The turbowarp account username (not case sensitive).
-* `password` - The Scratch account password.
+* `password` - The turbowarp account password.
 * `callback(err, user)`

 <a name="UserSession.prompt"></a>
 ### static prompt(callback)

-Creates a new Scratch session by prompting for the username and password via the command line.
+Creates a new turbowarp session by prompting for the username and password via the command line.

 * `callback(err, user)`

 <a name="UserSession.load"></a>
 ### static load(callback)

-Attempts to create a user from a saved .scratchSession file.
-If one is not found, [`prompt`](#UserSession.prompt) is used instead and a .scratchSession file is created.
+Attempts to create a user from a saved .turbowarpSession file.
+If one is not found, [`prompt`](#UserSession.prompt) is used instead and a .turbowarpSession file is created.

 * `callback(err, user)`